Midland Main Line: Other operators

-CrossCountry runs half-hourly services between Derby and Sheffield on its route between the South West and North East, and hourly services from Nottingham to Birmingham and Cardiff.
+CrossCountry runs an hourly service between Derby and Sheffield on its route between the South West and North East, and twice-hourly services between Nottingham and Derby, continuing to Birmingham and Cardiff.
 Northern runs an hourly service from Leeds to Nottingham via Barnsley and Alfreton.

-Other operators include TransPennine Express in the Sheffield area.
+TransPennine Express also operates in the Sheffield area.

 Route description

 The cities, towns and villages served by the MML are listed below.
 Stations in bold have a high usage.
 This table includes the historical extensions to Manchester (where it linked to the West Coast Main Line) and Carlisle (via Leeds where it meets with the 'modern' East Coast Main Line).

 Network Rail groups all lines in the East Midlands and the route north as far as Chesterfield and south to London as route 19.
 The actual line extends beyond this into routes 10 and 11.

 London to Nottingham and Sheffield (Network Rail Route 19)

 Tunnels, viaducts and major bridges

 Major civil engineering structures on the Midland Main Line include the following.